 Titles and Servants

 “Mom!
 Dad!
 I got the job!”
 Our son proudly announced his first summer employment position.
 Because of his love for golf, he had decided to see what might be available at the nearby golf course.
 Of course we were thrilled for him and asked what his job would be.
 “Cart Relocation Technician!” was his reply.
-Now it didn’t take me too many seconds to realize this was a glorified title for “cart boy.”
+It didn’t take me too many seconds to realize this was a glorified title for “cart boy.”
 But if it made him feel important, I wasn’t going to step on his youthful pride.
 He was looking forward to moving those golf carts around for the next few weeks.

 Sometimes it’s important to give someone a title to go along with the job he or she has been given.
 Just saying they are “in charge of” some task or responsibility isn’t enough to show how important their work is.
 A title can add that little bit of pride to an otherwise mundane position.